MicrosoftDocs/visualstudio-docs/docs/python/python-interactive-repl-in-visual-studio.md

 This article describes the **Standard** and **Debug** REPL modes.
 For details on IPython modes, see [Use the IPython REPL](interactive-repl-ipython.md).

-For a detailed walkthrough with examples, including the interactions with the editor such as **Ctrl**+**Enter**, see [Tutorial Step 3: Use the Interactive REPL window](tutorial-working-with-python-in-visual-studio-step-03-interactive-repl.md).
+For a detailed walkthrough with examples, including the interactions with the editor such as **Ctrl**+**Enter**, see [Use the Interactive REPL window](tutorial-working-with-python-in-visual-studio-step-03-interactive-repl.md).

 ## Prerequisites